 The Department of Government Relations, as part of the greater Division of Advocacy, works to ensure that APA delivers a consistent and focused message to policymakers, the media and the public.
-Staff within the Department of Government Relations continually work to shape federal and state legislation and regulations of concern to psychiatry and patients.
+Staff within the Department of Government Relations focus on:

 Our grassroots network is the mechanism used by APA members to directly communicate with their federal and state representatives and senators.
 A stronger grassroots network creates a stronger bond between APA members’ concerns and their legislators’ positions on important issues.
 Furthermore, this section includes votes and bill tracking, search engines for federal/state representatives, and media contacts.